 Last summer I lost my dad to heart disease.
 He was almost 83, and in declining health.
 He died twice.
 The first time, he was rescued by a band of courageous Good Samaritans.
 Their bravery afforded my family and me a chance to say goodbye, and to be with him the second time he died.
 His last days were nothing short of a miracle.
-I wrote a narrative essay about them, which I hope will be published later this year.
+I wrote a narrative essay about them, which I hope will be published in the future.

 I would’ve loved to have my dad here for another decade, or longer.
 His death means I’m an orphan, the dreaded state most of us face sooner or later.
 But the grief that’s met me in Dad’s wake has been uncomplicated—in many ways, sweet.
 It’s strange to to see “grief” and “sweet” in the same sentence.
 I’m used to grief coupled with words like “trauma,” “lifelong,” and “severe.”